mmister411/salvationelements/salvationelements.md

     - New-Birth (Psalm 102:18, Ezekiel 36:25-26, Jeremiah 31:31-34, Isaiah 44:3, Isaiah 55:3, 2 Corinthians 5:17)
     - Quickening (Titus 3:5, Ephesians 2:4-5, Psalm 119:50)
   - Requirement:
+    - Affirmation:
       - Accepting Truth-of-GOD received (2 Thessalonians 2:10-12, John 8:32)
       - Living by Agape (1 John 4:7-8,16, John 15:12)
+    - Negation
     -   Not being an Atheist (Psalm 14:1, Romans 1:20, Hebrews 11:6, Proverbs 1:7)
+    -   Not being directly opposed to the God of Abraham, Isaac, & Jacob ()
+    -   Not being directly opposed to the Jesus of Nazareth ()
   - Accounts For:
-    - Carrying the Soul to the City Gates upon physical death (Ecclesiastes 12:7, Psalm 146:4, 1 John 5:4, Ecclesiastes 3:21, Philippians 1:23)
+    - Carrying the Soul of the to the Gates of the City with Foundations upon physical death (Ecclesiastes 12:7, Psalm 146:4, 1 John 5:4, Ecclesiastes 3:21, Philippians 1:23)
-    - Reopening clear communication with the LORD (Hebrews 4:16, 1 Timothy 2:5)
+    - Reopening clear communication and ability to commune with the LORD (Hebrews 4:16, 1 Timothy 2:5)
   - Considerations:
     - Exemptions:
       - Infants, Children, cognitively impaired, or others unable to commit personal sin, as their original spirits are not altered by personal sin (Matthew 18:3, 2 Samuel 12:23, Deuteronomy 1:39).